 Here’s what working:

 • WhatsApp holds the top spot as the UK’s most popular social platform.
-79% of the UK’s internet users are monthly active users of WhatsApp, making it a daily essential for communication in nearly every age group.
+79% of the UK’s internet users are monthly active on WhatsApp, making it a daily essential for communication across nearly every age group.

-• Facebook retains a massive user base, used by 73% of internet users.
+• Facebook retains a massive user base, with 73% of internet users using it.
 Despite media chatter about its decline, it remains core for community groups, local events, and staying connected across generations.
 This makes Facebook the most important platform for reaching older generations and those interested in hyperlocal news content.

 • Instagram attracts 60% of UK internet users each month, continuing to distinguish itself with photo, video, and Reel content that draws in younger people, influencers, and brands.
 Instagram ranks as a popular social media platform among Gen Z and Millennials, leading for social media engagement and product discovery.

-• YouTube nearly matches Instagram with a 59.7% reach, proving that visual content dominates UK online behaviour.
-YouTube remains a hub for informative content, entertainment, how-tos, and music, appealing to all age groups, with unique value for average daily time spent.
+• YouTube nearly matches Instagram’s reach at 59.7%, proving that visual content dominates UK online behaviour.
+YouTube remains a hub for informative content, entertainment, how-tos, and music, appealing to all age groups and offering unique value relative to average daily time spent.

 • TikTok is the breakout star for younger age groups, with use continuing to surge among Gen Z and Millennials.
 The average active user now spends more than 49 hours per month on TikTok, far surpassing time spent on other platforms and indicating the app’s growing dominance for engaging content and building relationships online.

-• Reddit has now overtaken X (formerly Twitter) in the UK to become the fifth most popular social platform.
+• Reddit has now overtaken X (formerly Twitter) in the UK, becoming the fifth most popular social platform.
 This signals a shift in consumer behaviour towards discussion-based communities and interest-driven networking over celebrity discourse.

 • Pinterest and LinkedIn are on the rise, with Pinterest users up to 15.5 million and LinkedIn reporting a 15% increase in ad reach.
 Both serve niche audiences: Pinterest for shopping inspiration and visual discovery, LinkedIn for professional networking and B2B social media marketing.